A Homological Approach to Factorization

-With Mott's correspondence, we construct a functor between all saturated localizations of $D$ with inclusions as morphisms and quotient po-groups of $G(D)$ with projections as morphisms.
-In this way, factorization questions about saturated localizations of $D$ may reduce to questions about the structure of the quotient po-groups of $G(D)$.
+As discussed in \cite{fuchs2011partially} and \cite{mockor1983groups}, convex subgroups are the only subgroups for which the resulting quotient group is also a po-group under the inherited quotient order.
+We use Mott's correspondence to develop some homological tools to investigate chains of convex subgroups in arbitrary groups of divisibility, allowing us to qualify the depth of non-atomicity in a domain.
+We use Mott's correspondence to construct a functor between domain localizations and po-group projections of groups of divisibility.
+In this way, factorization questions about localizations of $D$ reduce to questions about the structure of the quotient po-groups of $G(D)$.